Ksdsk/Bibliotheque/Obsidian/Docker/Docker.md

 	- VMs take up a lot of storage space.

 The right answer for your tool will depend on the use case.
 If you are simply trying to launch a simple ecosystem of software-only projects, then containers might be the right option for you.
 If you have a specific hardware requirement for your projects, then likely you'll need a virtual machine.
 Of course, you could choose to employ both, but it is likely that you won't need to.
+## Using Docker
+Docker is almost synonymous with the standard of container.
+Because of its popularity, we can decide to use the containers in many different application.
+Most popularly, Docker is useful